 Is AI free to use?

 Yes, leading AI tools like ChatGPT, Claude, and Perplexity all offer capable free tiers.
+The free versions have usage limits (number of messages per day or slower response times), but they are more than sufficient for learning and casual use.

 Do I need to know how to code to use AI?

 No, you interact with modern AI models using natural language, just like chatting with a human.
+Some advanced use cases (building custom integrations, using APIs) involve code, but those are entirely optional.

 Can AI write my essays or emails for me?

 Yes, AI can generate complete drafts, though you should always review and edit the output to match your personal voice.
+The most effective approach is to use AI for the first draft and then rewrite sections that need your personal touch.

 Is it safe to put my personal info into an AI?